Osteosarcoma

 The prognosis for osteosarcoma depends on:

-In addition to the physical impact of a cancer diagnosis and treatment, managing the emotional, money, and legal issues linked to the cancer can be overwhelming.
+In addition to the physical impact of a cancer diagnosis and treatment, managing possible issues linked to the cancer, such as emotional, financial, and sometimes legal, can be overwhelming.
 Ask your healthcare team for help if you are concerned about issues in any of these areas.
 They will have community resources that may be able to help you and your family.

 Key points about osteosarcoma

-• Treatment may include surgery, radiation, chemotherapy, and physical and occupational therapy.
+- Treatment may include surgery, radiation, chemotherapy, supportive care, and physical and occupational therapy.

 Next steps